 Blake Robison, Artistic Director; Cincinnati Playhouse in the Park, Cincinnati, OH

-Eric Rosen, Artistic Director; Kansas City Repertory Theatre Company, Kansas City, MO
+Eric Rosen, Artistic Director; Kansas City Repertory Theatre, Kansas City, MO

-Michael S. Rosenberg, Managing Director, La Jolla Playhouse, La Jolla, CA
+Michael S. Rosenberg, Managing Director, La Jolla Playhouse, San Diego, CA

 Tim Sanford, Artistic Director; Playwrights Horizons, New York, NY

 John Douglas Thompson, Actor; New York, NY

-Meiyin Wang, Director, Devised Theater Iniative and Co-Director, Under the Radar Festival; New York, NY
+Meiyin Wang, Director, Devised Theater Initiative and Co-Director, Under the Radar Festival; New York, NY

-Robert P. Warren, President; William and Eva Fox Foundation, Bethesda, MD
+Robert P. Warren, President; The William & Eva Fox Foundation, Bethesda, MD